bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 76°
+- 77°
-- Windy and Mostly Cloudy
+- Breezy and Mostly Clear
-- 56% humidity
+- 53% humidity
 - 18 mph wind
-- 72% cloud cover
+- 31% cloud cover
 - 36 AQI 🟩
 - 0.04 inches of rain expected in the next 48 hours